camunda/camunda-docs/docs/components/modeler/bpmn/bpmn.md

 ![Save BPMN Diagram](./assets/quickstart-3.png)

-In the properties panel on the right hand side, you can view and edit attributes that apply to the currently selected element.
+In the properties panel on the right side, view and edit attributes that apply to the selected element.

 ![Save BPMN Diagram](./assets/quickstart-4.png)

-The panel can be hidden and restored by clicking the tab on its left border.
+The panel can be hidden and displayed by clicking the tab on its left border.

 ## Save a diagram

 To save your state of work, click **Save**.

 :::note
 To save your state of work in Camunda Platform, click **File > Save File As...** in the top-level menu.
-Then select a location on your file system to store the diagram in the BPMN 2.0 XML format.
+Then, select a location on your file system to store the diagram in the BPMN 2.0 XML format.
 You can load that file again by clicking **File > Open File...**.
 :::